ortizpalanques1/debates_US_2024/README.md

 Task      |Description         |Completed
 ----------|--------------------|---------
 Find the transcripts|Download the different text from the internet.|Yes Create a common data frame|We will create a data frame with three columns: Order of participation, Speaker, Text.
 Since the texts has different formats, this first task could be done using R or a Word processor.
-In this case we will use R. This effort can be time consuming, but the experience would be invaluable.|Working on it
+In this case we will use R. This effort can be time consuming, but the experience would be invaluable.|Yes
-Count the words||
-Find the stop words file||
-Obtain the most used words||
+Count the words|We want to know how many words each candidate.
+The product is a data frame and a graphic|Working on it Find the stop words file|Using the corresponding joins, we will control the number of relevant words|No Obtain the most used words|Similar to the "Count the words" task.
+In this case we will work only with the relevant words|No

 ## References